How to Thicken Soup: 17 Healthy Ways to Make Soup More Creamy

 Ingredients to Avoid When Thickening Soups

-Cornstarch is bad for your health because it is highly processed and made from GMO corn.
+You don't want to use cornstarch to thicken soup, let me tell you why.
+It is bad for your health because it is highly processed and made from GMO corn.
 Cornstarch will mess with your gut health and spike your blood sugar because of the sugar in it.

 I prefer to use a small amount of arrowroot starch or regular flour if you can tolerate it instead.